 Q. How can we use Kubernetes on a single machine?

-For using Kubernetes on a local machine, we can use multiple tools like minikube and kind.
+To set up Kubernetes on a local machine, we can use a tool such as minikube or Kind.
 Both are open-source binaries that can create a local Kubernetes environment on your machine.

 Q. How can we check the utilization of the nodes?

-We can check the utilization of the nodes in the cluster using the below command:
+We can check the utilization of the nodes in the cluster using the command below:

 kubectl top nodes